 Much of the iron in the young Earth remained uncombined with oxygen.
 Being dense, this iron settled into the center of the Earth, taking with it most of the sulfur and heavy metals with which the Earth was born.
 This process took a few tens of millions of years.
 We know this through another clever line of reasoning based on isotope measurements.
 One of the isotopes of hafnium, 182Hf, decays to an isotope of tungsten, 182W, with a half-life of just nine million years.
 Tungsten dissolves readily in liquid iron, but hafnium does not.
 Thus, any 182W produced before the earth's core formed would have been carried into the core along with the iron, while any 182W produced after the core formed would remain in the Earth's outer layers.
 The amount of 182W relative to other isotopes of tungsten in terrestrial samples is higher than the ratio in meteorites, showing that the core formed before all the 182Hf could decay into tungsten.

 Artist's depiction of large planetesimal collision, similar to the Theia event.
 NASA

-The same approach, but using the 235U - 207Pb isotope pair, gives an age for the core of about 80 million years.
+The same approach, but using the 235U - 207Pb isotope pair, gives an age for the core of about 80 million years after the birth of the solar system.
 This is significantly longer than the estimate of 30 million years from radioactive hafnium.
 The likely explanation is that the Earth collided with a Mars-sized object, which planetary scientists have named Theia, very early in its history.
 This also explains the origin of the Moon, which is thought to have formed from debris left orbiting the Earth after the collision.
 This colossal impact reset the uranium clock for core formation, but not the hafnium clock, which was already run down by that time.

 Another line of evidence is the abundance of chemical elements in

-already mentioned that tungsten dissolves readily in molten iron.
+Tungsten is not the only element that dissolves readily in molten

 have a similar affinity for iron.
 Their pattern of depletion from